 After a few years, I discovered that photography was a nice but expensive hobby so I switched over to diapositives.
 That was not always with satisfying results: somehow after a while Fuji slides got a bluish grain and the ones from Kodak even turned orange.

-I had my Praktica Super TL 1000 for just a short period.
-The shutter sounded like smashing the door of an old Škoda or a Lada.
-I sold the crude Praktica and bought a Canon AV-1.
-Then suddenly, black and white photography took my attention.
+The shutter of my Praktica Super TL 1000 sounded like smashing the door of an old Škoda or a Lada, so I sold it after a while.
+With my new Canon AV-1, I started taking black and white pictures.
 With some old equipment that belonged to my father, I developed photo’s in a darkroom of a photographer friend.

-After a long break with no photographing at all, I stepped into the digital photo era with a Nikon Coolpix.
-This 885-model was a nice step-up but the actual boost in digital photography was given by its successor, a Canon IXUS 900 Ti.
+After a long term with no photographing at all, I stepped into the digital era with a Nikon Coolpix.
+It was a nice step-up but the actual boost in digital photography was given by its successor, a Canon IXUS 900 Ti.
+In fact, the Nikon broke withing the guarantee period ….

-Still I missed something: choosing my own settings.
-In the memory of my analog period with all the Canons, I came out with the 80D.
+Nevertheless, I missed choosing my own settings.
+In the memory of my analog period with the other Canons, I came out with the 80D.

 Nowadays, photographing is for everyone.
 Look at all the photoshopped pictures on the internet.
 Glamorous pictures can be made in the blink of an eye and almost any effect can be reproduced with the help of a simple app.
 For me, Snapseed and Photoshop are one of the best to work with.